sakserv/lslock/README.md

 * Java 8
 * docker 1.9.0

-Using on Linux
+Standalone Usage
 -----
-As a result of the /proc/locks requirement, this is not portable.
+As a result of the /proc/locks requirement, this is not portable beyond linux.

 * Install docker
 ```